 We have an exclusive commercialization license agreement with Grifols entered in January 2019 with exclusive rights to commercialize fostamatinib for human diseases, and non-exclusive rights to develop fostamatinib in Grifols territory.
 Under the agreement, we received an upfront payment of \$30.0 million, with the potential for \$297.5 million in total regulatory and commercial milestones.
 We are also entitled to receive stepped double-digit royalty payments based on tiered net sales which may reach 30% of net sales.
 In January 2020, the European Commission (EC) granted a centralized Marketing Authorization (MA) for fostamatinib valid throughout the European Union (EU) and in the UK after the departure of the UK from the EU for the treatment of chronic ITP in adult patients who are refractory to other treatments.
-With this approval, in February 2020, we received \$20.0 million non-refundable payment, composed of a \$17.5 million payment due upon Marketing Authorization Application (MAA) approval by the European Medicines

-Agency (EMA) of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payment, based on the terms of our collaboration agreement with Grifols.
-The above milestone payment was allocated to the distinct performance obligations in the collaboration agreement with Grifols.
-We accounted for this agreement under ASC 606 and identified distinct performance obligations at inception of the agreement.
-We allocated the transaction price to the distinct performance obligations in our collaboration agreement based on our best estimate of the relative standalone selling price, and recognized the corresponding revenue in the periods we satisfied the performance obligations.
-There was no outstanding deferred revenue related to the Grifols license agreement as of June 30, 2024 and December 31, 2023.
+With this approval, in February 2020, we received \$20.0 million non-refundable payment, composed of a \$17.5 million payment due upon Marketing Authorization Application (MAA) approval by the European Medicines Agency (EMA) of fostamatinib for the first indication and a \$2.5 million creditable advance royalty payment, based on the terms of our collaboration agreement with Grifols.
+We accounted for this agreement under ASC 606, and recognized the corresponding revenue in the period we satisfied the performance obligations.
+There was no outstanding deferred revenue related to the Grifols license agreement as of September 30, 2024 and December 31, 2023.

-We entered into a Commercial Supply Agreement with Grifols in October 2020 to supply and sell our drug product priced at a certain markup specified in the agreement, in quantities Grifols order from us pursuant to and in accordance with the agreement.
-Prior to the Commercial Supply Agreement, we had a Drug Product Purchase Agreement with Grifols entered in December 2019.
-There was no revenue recognized related to the delivery of drug supply to Grifols for the three and six months ended June 30, 2024.
-For the three and six month ended June 30, 2023, we recognized revenue of \$1.2 million and \$2.8 million, respectively, from the delivery of drug supply to Grifols
+We have a commercial supply agreement with Grifols entered in October 2020 to supply and sell our drug product priced at a certain markup specified in the agreement, in quantities Grifols order from us pursuant to and in accordance with the agreement.
+For the three and nine months ended September 30, 2024, we recognized \$2.0 million of revenue related to the delivery of drug supply to Grifols.
+No revenue and \$2.8 million of revenue was recognized for the three and nine months ended September 30, 2023, respectively, related to the delivery of drug supply to Grifols.

-We recognize royalty revenue from Grifols included within contract revenues from collaboration.
-Royalty revenue recognized for the three months ended June 30, 2024 and 2023 was \$1.1 million and \$0.8 million, respectively, and for the six months ended June 30, 2024 and 2023 was \$2.2 million and \$1.5 million, respectively.
+We recognized royalty revenue from Grifols of \$1.3 million and \$3.5 million for the three and nine months ended September 30, 2024, respectively, and \$0.8 million and \$2.3 million for the three and nine months ended September 30, 2023, respectively.